port-labs/port-docs/docs/tutorials/search-in-port.md

 ### `>`,`>=`,`<`,`<=` operators

-The following rule will return entities whose version value is less than `5`:
+The following rule will return Entities whose version value is less than `5`:

 ```json showLineNumbers
 {